2018 Dallas Cowboys season: Postseason

-NFC Wild Card Playoffs: vs. (5) Seattle Seahawks
+NFC wild card playoffs: vs. (5) Seattle Seahawks

 The Dallas Cowboys received the ball first after the Seattle Seahawks chose to defer during the coin toss.
 The resulting drive ended in a Brett Maher 39 yard field goal.
 The next three drives for both teams ended in punts.
 However, the Seahawks responded with a 27-yard Sebastian Janikowski field goal, thanks to 66 yards passing by Russell Wilson on the drive.
 After a missed 57 yard field goal by Maher, Seattle responded by a Janikowski 42 yard field goal.
 Dallas responded by a 75-yard drive which culminated in an 11-yard touchdown pass by Dak Prescott to Michael Gallup to lead 10–6.
 After both teams exchanged punts twice, Russell Wilson ran 4 yards into the end zone and converted a two-point conversion to lead the Cowboys 14–10.
 The Cowboys responded with an Ezekiel Elliott 1 yard touchdown run to retake the lead 17–14.
 After another Dallas touchdown drive, highlighted by a 16-yard Prescott scramble at 3rd-and-14 followed by Prescott scoring on a 1-yard run, Seattle responded with a touchdown and two-point conversion to narrow Dallas's lead to 24–22.
 The Cowboys sealed the game when Cole Beasley recovered an onside kick attempt of the Seahawks with only 1:17 left in the game.
 Ezekiel Elliott totaled a combined 169 yards both through the air and on the ground and also scored a touchdown.

 With this win, the Cowboys won their first playoff game since 2014 and advanced to the divisional round.
 This is also the first playoff victory of the Dak Prescott and Ezekiel Elliott era.

 The only sour note on a good Dallas win was a serious leg injury to wide receiver Allen Hurns halfway through the first quarter, suffered after a reception when he was tackled by Seahawks safety Bradley McDougald.
 Hurns was carted off the field and taken straight to a hospital.
 After the game, general manager Jerry Jones told the media that Hurns had broken his ankle and fibula.

-NFC Divisional Playoffs: at (2) Los Angeles Rams
+NFC divisional playoffs: at (2) Los Angeles Rams

 The Cowboys defense couldn't contain the Rams' offense.
 Ezekiel Elliott only got 47 rushing yards.
 With this loss, the Cowboys season ended.
-This also extended their streak of road playoff losses to 8 in a row.
+This also extended their streak of road playoff losses to eight consecutive.